Skip to main content

 Conclusion

-As temperatures continue to rise, the challenges for employers will only increase.
-By taking a proactive, informed approach, businesses can ensure the safety and wellbeing of their employees while staying compliant with legal obligations.
+As temperatures continue to rise, employers’ challenges will only increase.
+By taking a proactive, informed approach, businesses can ensure the safety and well-being of their employees while staying compliant with legal obligations.

 Note: This article is not legal advice; it provides information of general interest about current legal issues.